Skip to main content

 Subdivision development at scale — Builders developing 10 to 50-lot subdivisions use modular construction to reduce weather-related schedule risk and stabilize per-unit costs.
 Each home still requires individual local permits and inspections.

 Accessory dwelling units (ADUs) — Panelized and modular systems are increasingly used for ADU construction where local zoning permits detached ADUs.
 State ADU legislation in California (AB 2221, effective January 1, 2023) and comparable statutes in other states have expanded the eligible sites for such structures.
-Contractors working in this space are organized by specialty within the Home Improvement Listings directory.
+Contractors working in this space are organized by specialty within the Home Improvement Providers provider network.

 Decision boundaries